gayashan/javaScript-designPatterns/README.md

 # javaScript-designPatterns
-Simple examples with JavaScript design patterns
+Simple examples of design patterns with JavaScript